waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - **Brock (Pewter Gym):** OMASTAR (Lv 64 - HYDRO PUMP, BLIZZARD), ONIX (Lv 65 - EARTHQUAKE, ROCK SLIDE), KABUTOPS (Lv 64 - SWORDS DANCE, SLASH), GOLEM (Lv 64 - ROCK SLIDE), NINETALES (Lv 64 - REFLECT), AERODACTYL (Lv 65 - FLY).
 - **Wild Pokémon Locations:**
     - **Cerulean Cave:** WIGGLYTUFF (Lv 62 - LOVELY KISS, DOUBLE-EDGE, REST), SANDSLASH (Lv 63 - SWORDS DANCE, EARTHQUAKE), GOLEM (Lv 64 - EXPLOSION), LICKITUNG (Lv 61 - WRAP), CHANSEY (Lv 63 - DEFENSE CURL, MEGA PUNCH), RAICHU (Lv 64 - AGILITY).

-# V. Future Plans & Automation Ideas
-- **Tool Idea: `rock_checker_automator`:** Create a high-level tool that automates the entire loop of: 1.
-Find closest unmarked 'impassable' tile.
-2. Path to adjacent tile.
-3. Press 'A'.
-4. Mark the tile as checked.
-5. Repeat.
-This would streamline the current tedious manual process.
-- **Contingency Plan Update:** To combat confirmation bias, if the systematic rock search of all Mt.
-Moon floors fails, the next immediate hypothesis to test will be a systematic sweep of all floors with the ITEMFINDER.
-This should be done before attempting more complex theories like needing a Pokémon with 'Dig'.
-- **Agent Idea: `StuckDetectorAgent`:** An agent that analyzes movement patterns to detect loops.
-If a loop is found, it would review the list of remaining objectives/targets (like the interaction points from the planner) and suggest a new, distant target to manually override the current plan and break the loop.
-- **Hypothesis Retest:** After exhausting the rock search on Mt.
-Moon 1F, I must return to the Hiker at (6, 7) and interact with him again to confirm his state has not changed.